themaryanjuguna/DelaniStudio/README.md

 ## Behaviour Driven Development

 ## Technologies used
-HTML, CSS, BootStrap, JavaScript jQuery
+HTML, CSS, BootStrap, JavaScript and jQuery

 ### Known Bugs
 At the moment no bugs have been detected, however feel free to report any typos or rookie mistakes via the contacts provided below.